White Spots in Stool and What They Mean

 White Flecks in Stool Caused by Parasites

 Sometimes, the presence of white dots in your body's waste material is brought about by a parasitic infestation.
 The worms may appear as tiny round dots attached to your stool.
-Check your recent eating history.
+Consider your recent eating history.
 Have you eaten anything from a questionable source?
-You may have recently traveled abroad and tried sampling the exotic local dishes.
+You may have recently traveled abroad and sampled the exotic local dishes.
 Or maybe you've slept in contaminated sheets.
 Have you accidentally ingested water from a swimming pool or a natural body of water?
 Or perhaps you've recently had unprotected sex with a new partner?
-Any of these things could be the cause of various parasitic infections.
+Any of these experiences could cause a parasitic infection.

-Threadworms and Pinworms: Pinworm infestation is usually asymptomatic but it's normal to see white dots in the stool.
-These dots are actually the worms so check to see whether the white flecks in your stool are moving.
-In cases of threadworm infestation, you may observe strands of white cotton-like threads in the feces.
+Threadworms and Pinworms: Pinworm infestation is usually asymptomatic, but it's normal to see white dots in the stool.
+These dots are actually the worms, so check to see whether the white flecks in your stool are moving.
+In cases of threadworm infestation, you may observe strands of white, cotton-like threads in the feces.
 Whichever of the two parasites have invaded your body, you're likely to experience itching around the anal area.
 The flesh around the anus may also be infected or irritated.
-Women may experience itching in the vaginal area as well.
-Persistent infections could lead to a lack of appetite and weight loss resulting to malnutrition.
+Women may experience itching in the vaginal area, as well.
+Persistent infections could lead to a lack of appetite and weight loss that results in malnutrition.

-Other symptoms include difficulty with sleeping, bedwetting, or gnashing of the teeth while asleep.
+Other symptoms include difficulty sleeping, bedwetting, or gnashing of the teeth while asleep.
 You may feel restless or irritated.
 Sometimes, you may experience sporadic abdominal pains or an urge to vomit.
 Some individuals develop generalized skin rashes or unexplained eczema.
-There are those who experience joint and muscular pain.
+Some experience joint and muscular pain.
 People infected by parasites also feel an unexplainable weariness.
-While there are those who lose their appetites, there are also those who are left feeling unsatisfied no matter how much they eat.
+While some lose their appetites, others feel unsatisfied no matter how much they eat.
 Moreover, digestive problems are not uncommon.
 You can be almost sure that you're suffering from a parasitic infestation if nutritional deficits such as iron deficiency anemia occurs.

 Other Parasitic Infections: Other parasitic infections that may cause white spots in stool include Giardiasis and Trichomoniasis.
 The latter is sexually transmitted and often asymptomatic.
 That said, you may experience itching and irritation around the genital region.
 It's also possible to notice a strange discharge.
 Giardiasis, on the other hand, manifests through gastrointestinal symptoms.
-These include diarrhea, excessive gas, and an upset tummy.
+These include diarrhea, excessive gas, and an upset stomach.
 Dehydration may occur as a result of diarrhea.
 You may also observe that your stools are unnaturally greasy.
-Your Giardia infection might be brought about by the ingestion of contaminated water.
-Some people with Giardia infections report experiencing bloating, stomach cramps, and explosive and watery diarrhea.
+A Giardia infection may result from the ingestion of contaminated water.
+Patients may report experiencing bloating, stomach cramps, and explosive and watery diarrhea.

 White Specks in Stool Caused by Fungi

 So what if you're not immunocompromised?
 What are the other possible causes of candida infection?
 It may be possible that you've overused antibiotics.
-Note that antibiotics not only eliminates bad bacteria but also good ones.
+Note that antibiotics not only eliminates bad bacteria but good ones, too.
 When the population of good bacteria in your body dwindles, candida thrives.
 Use of oral contraceptives coupled with a diet that consists of too much refined sugars and carbs may also initiate candida overgrowth.
-Candida is also common in patients suffering from diabetes and those taking oral corticosteroids.
-Research reveals that a high stress lifestyle, increased alcohol consumption, and a diet rich in fermented foods such as pickles contribute to the overgrowth of candida in the body.
+Candida is also common in patients suffering from diabetes as well as those taking oral corticosteroids.
+Research reveals that a high-stress lifestyle, increased alcohol consumption, and a diet rich in fermented foods, such as pickles, may contribute to the overgrowth of candida in the body.